Quick Answer

 This excerpt does not define PE documentation requirements, legal thresholds, or a required PE record set.
 If you maintain a PE-related file, treat it as an internal working log and route unresolved items to review.

-If records conflict, are outdated, or rely on assumptions, replace conclusions with a placeholder such as "Add current classification after verification" and send it to review.
+If records conflict, are outdated, or rely on assumptions, do not finalize the classification until source records verify it; send the item to review.

 This excerpt does not define required invoice wording, jurisdiction-specific fields, or tax-treatment rules.
 If a draft depends on any of those details, keep placeholders until verified and route the draft for review before sending.